defconlisting-maker/My-AI-Agent/README.md

 retires itself once its free tokens run out, plus Tavily for live web search.
 What it does
+Chat interface in your browser, works from phone or laptop Projects — keep separate threads going (a coding project, school research, a specific task), each with its own chat history and its own file workspace so nothing bleeds into another project.
+Pin the ones you use often, rename them, delete the ones you're done with, switch between them anytime from the sidebar.
-Chat interface in your browser, works from phone or laptop Give it a coding task → it plans, writes files, runs commands, checks its own work, and tells you when it's actually done (verified, not just "should work") Give it a research question → it searches the live web and shares real sources/links (great for finding tutorials, study material, official past paper repositories) rather than answering from memory alone Upload a PDF/Word/text document → it reads it and uses it as context for the task Prepare and download a ZIP of anything it built, right from the sidebar Automatically falls back Gemini → Groq → DeepSeek if one is rate-limited If a DeepSeek key runs out, you get a small non-blocking banner — current work keeps going on Gemini/Groq.
+Give it a coding task → it plans, writes files, runs commands, checks its own work, and tells you when it's actually done (verified, not just "should work") Give it a research question → it searches the live web and shares real sources/links (great for finding tutorials, study material, official past paper repositories) rather than answering from memory alone Upload a PDF/Word/text document → it reads it and uses it as context, saved into the current project's workspace so the agent can also open/edit it Prepare and download a ZIP of the current project's files, right from the sidebar Automatically falls back Gemini → Groq → DeepSeek if one is rate-limited If a DeepSeek key runs out, you get a small non-blocking banner — current work keeps going on Gemini/Groq.
 Paste a new DeepSeek key in Settings anytime.